Posture Correction at Home: The Desk Worker's Evidence-Based Guide

 The Problem With "Perfect Posture"

 The classic advice—sit up straight, shoulders back, chin tucked—creates a static, rigid position that most bodies cannot sustain for more than a few minutes without discomfort.
 The real enemy isn't bad posture; it's sustained, static posture of any kind.
 The spine is designed for movement, not for holding a single position for hours.
+For more on this, see the rest day rules that speed recovery.

 Research from the biomechanics literature supports this: the best posture is your next posture.
 Regular position changes, movement breaks, and strengthening the muscles that support movement are far more effective than attempting to maintain a single "correct" position.